userbotindo/UserIndoBot/README.md

 It is recommended to import sample_config and extend the Config class, as this will ensure your config contains all defaults set in the sample_config, hence making it easier to upgrade.

-An example `config.py` file could be:
+An example `config.env` file could be:

 ```python
     API_KEY = "" # your bot Token from BotFather